aws-samples/amazon-ec2-mac-getting-started/apps-and-scripts/README.md

 ## That’s  cool, but what can I do that I couldn't do before?

 EC2 Mac is more than a Mac mini on a rack in a datacenter.
-The Apple hardware is bare-metal connected to the [AWS Nitro System](https://aws.amazon.com/ec2/nitro/)—a purpose-built, secure system that provides storage and networking over Thunderbolt, along with security and monitoring of the hardware itself.
+The Apple hardware is bare-metal connected to the **[AWS Nitro System](https://aws.amazon.com/ec2/nitro/)**—a purpose-built, secure system that provides storage and networking over Thunderbolt, along with security and monitoring of the hardware itself.
 Nitro is responsible for ensuring a Mac Dedicated Host is prepared on-demand, its firmware updated, and all of its storage cleared.
 Also, Nitro gives you even more detailed insights into monitoring and logs, and is itself, by design, entirely locked off from tampering or admin access.
 Here’s a picture of what it all looks like together:

 ![An image of a Mac mini in an AWS Nitro sled in a datacenter.](https://github.com/aws-samples/amazon-ec2-mac-getting-started/raw/main/img/nitro-mac-full-image.png)

-On the software side, there’s no shortage of enhancement, either: [`ec2-macos-init`](https://github.com/aws/ec2-macos-init) is an open-source helper agent included on the Amazon-vended image that allows you to run scripts or code as soon as the Mac is booted.
-The stock AMI includes [Homebrew (`brew`)](https://github.com/Homebrew/brew)as well, to assist in installation of packages across the internet.
-The [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html) agent is also installed, bringing additional workflow integration, control, and reporting for your instances.[Read more here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html#ec2-macos-images) on exactly what’s offered in the Amazon-vended AMI.
+On the software side, there’s no shortage of enhancement, either: **[`ec2-macos-init`](https://github.com/aws/ec2-macos-init)** is an open-source helper agent included on the Amazon-vended image that allows you to run scripts or code as soon as the Mac is booted.
+The stock AMI includes **[Homebrew (`brew`)](https://github.com/Homebrew/brew)** as well, to assist in installation of packages across the internet.
+The **[AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html)** agent is also installed, bringing additional workflow integration, control, and reporting for your instances. **[Read more here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html#ec2-macos-images)** on exactly what’s offered in the Amazon-vended AMI.

 In short, an EC2 Mac instance is far more secure than a stray Mac mini under a desk!
 Now that we have an EC2 Mac instance running on a Dedicated Host, let’s next connect it a network.